Seven News: Melbourne

 Between 2018 and 2021, during the AFL season, Peter Mitchell, Tim Watson, Jane Bunn and the weeknight team would present from Sunday to Thursday and Mike Amor, Jacqueline Felgate, Melina Sarris and the weekend team would present on Friday and Saturday nights.

 In January 2022, it was announced that Rebecca Maddern would return to the Seven Network to present Seven News Melbourne on weekends with Mike Amor.

 In November 2024, Tim Watson announced that he would be retiring after 30 years with the network from December.
 It was announced that Rebecca Maddern will step into an expanded role with Seven News Melbourne starting January 2025, as Chief Sports Presenter.
 In January 2025, it was announced that Karina Carvalho will replace Maddern to present on weekends with Mike Amor.

 The bulletin is simulcast throughout regional Victoria and New South Wales/South Australia border areas that receive television services from Seven's AMV and PTV (with the NSW Border receiving a trimmed down 30-minute version of the full-hour news on weeknights), and to viewers in Darwin, Northern Territory through Seven's TND During the AFL season, the Saturday edition of Seven News Melbourne airs for only 30 minutes to fit in with the Seven Network's Saturday night AFL coverage.

-Fill-in presenters include Mike Amor, Karina Carvalho, Laura Turner and Blake Johnson (News), Theo Doropoulos and Kate Massey (Sport) and Melina Sarris, Tyra Stowers and Estelle Griepink (Weather).
+Fill-in presenters include Mike Amor, Karina Carvalho, Laura Turner and Blake Johnson (News), Theo Doropoulos and Kate Massey (Sport) and Melina Sarris, Tyra Stowers and Blake Johnson (Weather).